MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 CMD c:\Apache24\bin\httpd.exe -w
 ```

-For more detailed information about the `CMD` instruction, see the [CMD reference on Docker.com](https://docs.docker.com/engine/reference/builder/#cmd).
+For more detailed information about the `CMD` instruction, see the [CMD reference](https://docs.docker.com/engine/reference/builder/#cmd).

 ## Escape character

 In many cases a Dockerfile instruction will need to span multiple lines.
 To do this, you can use an escape character.
 The default Dockerfile escape character is a backslash `\`.
 However, because the backslash is also a file path separator in Windows, using it to span multiple lines can cause problems.
 To get around this, you can use a parser directive to change the default escape character.
-For more information about parser directives, see [Parser Directives on Docker.com](https://docs.docker.com/engine/reference/builder/#parser-directives).
+For more information about parser directives, see [Parser directives](https://docs.docker.com/engine/reference/builder/#parser-directives).

 The following example shows a single RUN instruction that spans multiple lines using the default escape character: